mathmaniac43/Kitchenator/README.md

 # Kitchenator

-* Kitchenator is powered by KitchenNet *
+* Kitchenator is powered by KitchenNet

-Requirements: Python 2.7

 All software tested on MacOS Sierra Version 10.12.6